Izaafi/Izaafi/README.md

 </p>

-* I am a current student in Computer Science.
+* 🎓 I am currently pursuing a degree in Computer Science.
-* I am a wanna be Game developer.
-* I also have repositories on Problem Solving with problems solved over different mostly in java & C.
+* 🎮 Aspiring Game Developer with a passion for creating immersive and entertaining experiences.
+* 🚀 My repositories include projects and problem-solving solutions, predominantly in Java and C.
+* 🌱 Continuously learning and exploring new technologies to enhance my skills.
+* 📚 Interested in software development, algorithms, and the intersection of technology and creativity.

 ***
 **⚙️ &nbsp;GitHub Analytics**